chef/automate/components/docs-chef-io/content/automate/nodes.md

 ## Examples

-* Show me all nodes whose last scan had a status of failed and a penultimate status of passed
+- Show me all nodes whose last scan had a status of failed and a penultimate status of passed

 _or in other words, which nodes were previously passing their scans and just started failing?_

-sample request:
+Sample request:

 ```bash
 curl -s --insecure -H "api-token: $token_val"
 https://a2-dev.test/api/v0/nodes/search -d '{